martinjw/dbschemareader/DatabaseSchemaReader/README.txt

  - code generation, table DDL and stored procedure generation.
  - comparing the schema to another database.

 * CopyToSQLite.
 It reads all the schema and creates a new SQLite database file with the same tables and data.
 If Sql Server CE 4.0 is detected, it can do the same for that database.
-These databases do not have the full range of data types as other dtabases, so creating tables may fail (e.g. SqlServer CE 4 does not have VARCHAR(MAX)).
+These databases do not have the full range of data types as other databases, so creating tables may fail (e.g. SqlServer CE 4 does not have VARCHAR(MAX)).
 In addition, copying data may violate foreign key constraints (especially for identity primary keys) and will fail.